Welcome

 A binding contract to grant and take a lease (or underlease) in the future, usually once specified conditions are satisfied.

-An agreement for lease does not itself create a leasehold estate.
-Instead, it gives both parties enforceable contractual rights and obligations.
-If valid, the court can order specific performance to compel the grant and acceptance of the lease on the agreed terms.
+An agreement for lease does not itself create a legal leasehold estate.
+It is a contract to grant (and take) a lease on agreed terms and is enforceable in equity.
+If valid and sufficiently certain, a court can order specific performance requiring completion of the lease or underlease on the stipulated terms.

 Key Term: specific performance